katiexu/QWAS_DQAS/README.md

 Run DQAS02.py: Hold the current best gate choices stable and train models by changing topologies.

 ### Phase3
-Run DQAS03.py: Retrieve the best topology from Phase2, train models by changing gate choices.
+Run DQAS03.py: Retrieve the best topology from Phase2, train models by sampling new gate choices using DQAS method.

 ### Repeat Phase2 and Phase3 to get new current best gate choices and topology.